Ziggeo/Swift-Client-SDK/README.md

 ## Update Information<a name="update"></a>

 Note: Starting with 1.1.22 this SDK requires Swift 5.3.1 compiler due to Swift compiler limitation.
-If you want to use Swift 5.3 or below you should use ZiggeoSwiftSDK 1.1.21 or older.
+If you want to use Swift 5.3 or below you should use ZiggeoSwift 1.1.21 or older.

 ## Changelog<a name="Changelog"></a>